-The original Inverary Castle was built as a stronghold for the Campbell clan in the 15th century by Colin Campbell who was the 1st Earl of Argyll but it was burnt down by the Marquis of Montrose in 1644.
+The original Inverary Castle was a stronghold for the Campbell clan in the 15th century, built by Colin Campbell, the 1st Earl of Argyll but it was burnt down by the Marquis of Montrose in 1644.
 Numerous paranormal incidents have been witnessed at the site.

 New designs for Inveraray Castle were drawn up in 1720 by the architect Sir John Vanbrugh, who also designed Blenheim Palace.
 This design was later developed by the architects Roger Morris and William Adam, who oversaw the beginning of the castle's construction in 1746, commissioned by Archibald Campbell, 3rd Duke of Argyll.
 It was completed in 1789 for John Campbell, 5th Duke of Argyll and his wife, Elizabeth.
 Built in an eclectic mixture of architectural revival styles, it stands on the original site of the village of Inveraray, when Archibald Campbell decided to build the castle he had the village demolished and rebuilt a mile away, so that it would not impinge on the castle's design.